Sociocracy, co-creation and facilitator training

 • learn how to handle resistance in yourself or others, so it doesn’t block productivity.

-Teams, working groups, and communities who participate will furthermore have the option to implement sociocracy in their team during the course.
+Teams, working groups, and communities who participate will furthermore have the option to start the implementation of sociocracy in their team during the course.

 Content: